Hbretonniere/question_de_perspective/README.md

 It will create a a blanck pixel art canvas, along with a color palette.
 You can now click on the color palette, and then paint it in the canvas !
-When you're happy with your masterpiece, you can right click (or ctrl click) to save it, and even directly launch the rendering of the animation by double clicking.

-PLEASE READ THE NEXT OF THE README FOR MORE INFO ABOUT AN EXAMPLE AND THE DEPENDENCIES!
+PLEASE READ THE NEXT OF THE README FOR MORE INFO ABOUT THE DEPENDENCIES!
 # Dependencies
 To be sure to have all the dependencies, you can create a conda environment using :